 – Democracy protects human rights

-– Bad governance (including a high amount of corruption) can be disastrous in protecting equality and for economical development in a state
+– Bad governance (including a high amount of corruption) can be disastrous in protecting equality and for economic development in a state

 – Wars are disastrous for the well-being and general development of a country.

-– The aftermaths of wars, and genocides, together with a high level of corruption, will influence the economic development of a region for years, even decades.
+– The aftermath of wars, and genocides, together with a high level of corruption, will influence the economic development of a region for years, even decades.

 Cambodia is still today, although developing, one of the poorest countries in the world.
 Cripples are a common view on streets – legs or arms or both missing, these people are crawling on streets trying to find a way to make a living – mainly by begging from tourists.
 War makes people suffer not only physically, but also mentally.
 Many parents, unable to work, prefer sending their children to the streets, earning money to the family e.g. through selling souvenirs or books to tourists.

-I must admit that I feel unconfortable buying clothes with a label stating “made in Cambodia”, especially after personally seeing the local conditions.
+I must admit that I feel uncomfortable buying clothes with a label stating “made in Cambodia”, especially after personally seeing the local conditions.